DanCInOz/sphinx-setup-docs/docs/source/install-vscode.rst

 .. image:: images/42.png

-Search for 'Live Server' and install it.
+Search for 'Live Preview' and install it.

 .. image:: images/43.png